By Daniel Plotnik • November 13, 2025

 - Yellow: Optimism, warmth, creativity.
 Works well for youthful, innovative, or friendly brands.

-2. How Color Impacts Buying Decisions
+2. How Colour Impacts Buying Decisions

 Studies show that up to

-Color influences how people interpret your value, trust your message, and remember your brand over time.
+Colour influences how people interpret your value, trust your message, and remember your brand over time.

 3. Consistency Builds Recognition